 The True Purim and the Untold Truth

 Today millions of Jews around the world celebrate Purim as a deliverance from a certain Holocaust, and rightly so.
-The Jews in Persia were on the brink of extermination and had Mordecai and Queen Esther done nothing or not enough, all Jews would have perished in the Holocaust.
+The Jews in Persia were on the brink of extermination and had Mordecai and Queen Esther done nothing or not enough, all Jews would have perished in the Holocaust and there would have been no Purim to celebrate.

 Purim narrated anew